informalsystems/ibc-starknet/docs/architecture/adr-001-starknet-light-client.md

 ### Positive

-By storing only the trusted ibc contract root, we can efficiently verify the IBC key-value membership without needing to re-verifying the entire storage proof against the state root for each IBC key-value.
+By storing only the trusted IBC contract root, we can efficiently verify the IBC key-value membership without needing to re-verify the entire storage proof against the state root for each IBC key-value.

 ### Negative